zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/2-labs-create-function/create-function.md

 		<copy>https://ingszpbimsiu7cr4e6t3o4xhcq.apigateway.us-ashburn-1.oci.customer-oci.com/language</copy>

-14. Append your route information to hit the endpoint, for example try making this Post call from [Postman](https://www.postman.com/downloads/) or any other tool that allows you to issue **POST** commands.
+14. Append your route information to hit the endpoint, for example, try making this Post call from [Postman](https://www.postman.com/downloads/) or any other tool that allows you to issue **POST** commands.

    For **POST** command